Year 5/6

 Spring 1 2026

-This half term, our unit is called 'Heartbeat' where our learning is driven by science as children explore the human circulatory system and how the heart works.
-They will learn how exercise and a healthy diet impact the effectiveness of our bodies and why it is important to keep them healthy.
+Last half term, our unit was called 'Heartbeat' where our learning was driven by science, as children explored the human circulatory system and how the heart works.
+They learnt how exercise and a healthy diet impact the effectiveness of our bodies and why it is important to keep them healthy.

-Children will link their learning to PE by developing fitness, speed, balance and coordination, as well as completing a dance unit.
-In art, they will use their artist’s eye to create a two-colour ink print of the heart.
+Children linked their learning to PE by developing fitness, speed, balance and coordination, as well as completing a dance unit.
+In art, they used their artist’s eye to create a two-colour ink print of the heart.

-Our learning behaviour for this unit is resilience, as children are encouraged to persevere and challenge themselves to succeed in their learning.
+Our learning behaviour for this unit was resilience, as children were encouraged to persevere and challenge themselves to succeed in their learning.

 Check out our 'Big Picture' below: